legophil101/day-71-starting-files-blog-for-deployment/README.md

    git clone https://github.com/YOUR-USERNAME/YOUR-REPO.git
    cd YOUR-REPO
-2. Create a virtual environment python -m venv venv source venv/bin/activate   # macOS/Linux
+2. Create a virtual environment

+   python -m venv venv

+   source venv/bin/activate   # macOS/Linux

    venv\Scripts\activate      # Windows
 3. Install dependencies

    pip install -r requirements.txt
 4. Set environment variables

    Create a .env file in the root directory:

    SECRET_KEY=your_secret_key

    DATABASE_URL=your_postgres_url
 5. Run the app

    flask run
 6. Open in browser

    http://127.0.0.1:5000

-🖼️ Screenshots

 📚 Lessons Learned

-Resolving dependency conflicts (Flask, Jinja2, MarkupSafe)
+- Resolving dependency conflicts (Flask, Jinja2, MarkupSafe)

-Configuring PostgreSQL on Render
+- Configuring PostgreSQL on Render

-Using .env for security
+- Using .env for security

-Deploying Flask apps with Gunicorn
+- Deploying Flask apps with Gunicorn

-Keeping Render free-tier sites alive with UptimeRobot/cron-job.org
+- Keeping Render free-tier sites alive with UptimeRobot/cron-job.org

 🧠 My Journey

 This project started as part of my programming course, and it turned into my first fully deployed web app.

 Some challenges I overcame:

-Figuring out why my Python version wasn’t compatible on Render (fixed by setting an older version in .env)
+- Figuring out why my Python version wasn’t compatible on Render (fixed by setting an older version in .env)

-Handling PostgreSQL database setup and migration
+- Handling PostgreSQL database setup and migration

-Debugging Render build logs with persistence and problem-solving
+- Debugging Render build logs with persistence and problem-solving

-It might have taken months and lots of late nights, but hitting “live” for the first time was worth it.
+- It might have taken months and lots of late nights, but hitting “live” for the first time was worth it.

 Better Call Phil for your next Flask site. 😉